opendcs/opendcs/docs/source/start-computations.rst

 OpenDCS Computations - Introduction
 ###################################

-OpenDCS inudes a program called Computation Processor.
+OpenDCS includes a program called Computation Processor.
 This tool is used for creating computations on the data stored in the time-series database.
 It is currently supported for the U.S. Bureau of Reclamation Hydrologic Database (HDB)and the U.S. Army Corps of Engineers Corps